 |---|---|

-- Restores full range of HVAC fan speeds without replacing blower motor
+- Direct-replacement design restores full fan speed control without replacing the blower motor

 Choosing the Right Subaru Legacy Blower Motor Resistor: Key Factors to Consider